Turkmenistan–Afghanistan–Pakistan–India Pipeline: History

-The new deal on the pipeline was signed on 27 December 2002 by the leaders of Turkmenistan, Afghanistan and Pakistan.
+The new deal on the pipeline was signed on 27 December 2002 by government officials in Turkmenistan, Afghanistan and Pakistan.
 In 2005, the Asian Development Bank submitted the final version of a feasibility study designed by British company Penspen.
 The project has drawn strong US support as it would allow the Central Asian republics to export energy to Western markets "without relying on Russian routes".
 Then-US Ambassador to Turkmenistan Tracey Ann Jacobson noted, "We are seriously looking at the project, and it is quite possible that American companies will join it".
-Due to increasing instability, the project has essentially stalled; construction of the Turkmen part was supposed to start in 2006, but the overall feasibility is questionable since the southern part of the Afghan section runs through territory which continues to be under de facto Taliban control.
+Due to increasing instability, the project has essentially stalled; construction of the Turkmen part was supposed to start in 2006, but the overall feasibility was questionable since the southern part of the Afghan section ran through territory under de facto Taliban control.

 On 24 April 2008, Pakistan, India and Afghanistan signed a framework agreement to buy natural gas from Turkmenistan.
 The intergovernmental agreement on the pipeline was signed on 11 December 2010 in Ashgabat.
 However, in April 2012, India and Afghanistan have failed to agree on transit fee for gas passing through Afghan territory.
 Consequently, Islamabad and New Delhi too could not agree on the transit fee for the segment of the pipeline passing through Pakistan, which has linked its fee structure to any India-Afghanistan agreement.
 On 16 May 2012, the Afghan Parliament, approved the agreement on a gas pipeline and the day after, the Indian Cabinet allowed state-run gas-firm GAIL to sign the Gas Sale and Purchase Agreement (GSPA) with Türkmengaz, Turkmenistan's national oil company.

 The TAPI project started in Turkmenistan on 13 December 2015 and was completed by mid-2019.
-Work on the Afghan side was scheduled to start in February 2018, but was delayed until September 2024.
+Work on the Afghan side was scheduled to start in February 2018, but was delayed until late 2024.
+After securing an implementation plan with Pakistan a year earlier, in August 2024 the Foreign Minister of Turkmenistan Raşit Meredow met virtually with Mullah Abdul Ghani Baradar, Afghanistan's Deputy Prime Minister for Economic Affairs.
+Following this meeting, Foreign Minister Meredow "said that Turkmenistan is ready to begin work on the TAPI project in Afghanistan with the aim of developing political and economic relations."
+Work later resumed on the project around the Afghanistan–Turkmenistan border region.
+It was announced that by the end of 2026 the gas pipeline will reach the city of Herat in Afghanistan.

 Technical features

 The pipeline will be 1420 mm in diameter with a working pressure of 100 atm.
 The capacity will be 33 e9m3 of natural gas per year of which 5 e9m3 will be provided to Afghanistan and 14 e9m3 to each Pakistan and India.
 Six compressor stations would be constructed along the pipeline.
-The pipeline was intended to be operational by 2019.

 Originally, the cost of the pipeline project was reportedly estimated at US$7.6 billion, but a more recent estimate was $10 billion.
 The leading partner of the project is Türkmengaz.